Ismat-Samadov/jobs/README.md

 ### Traditional Web Frontend
 Visit [https://capit.netlify.app/](https://capit.netlify.app/) to explore the HTML/CSS/JavaScript version of the job search.
 Leverage the search features to locate jobs and use the theme toggle for a customized visual experience.

+### Telegram Bot
+Interact with the Telegram bot by sending job titles directly through your Telegram app to receive instant job listings.

 ## Development